Joanna Hausmann: Personal life

-She is a performer at The Upright Citizens Brigade Theatre in New York City and a vocal critic of the government of Nicolás Maduro in Venezuela.
-She is Jewish, and converted to Judaism along with her mother after moving to the US.
+She has performed at The Upright Citizens Brigade Theatre in New York City and is a vocal critic of the government of Nicolás Maduro in Venezuela.
+She is Jewish, and converted to Judaism along with her mother after moving to the United States.
 Her father, Ricardo Hausmann, was appointed by Juan Guaidó as envoy to the Inter-American Development Bank until his resignation in September 2019.
-Her brother is Michel Hausmann, a Venezuelan theater director who endured discrimination after an orchestra cancelled their collaboration with his production of Fiddler on the Roof, citing their concern for government funding under Hugo Chávez.
-She is also the niece of Venezuelan journalist Braulio Jatar, a former political prisoner.
+Her brother is Michel Hausmann, a Venezuelan theater director who experienced discrimination when the government-funded Orquesta Gran Mariscal de Ayacucho withdrew from his 2009 production of Fiddler on the Roof in Caracas, citing concerns that participating in a “Jewish play” would jeopardize their state funding under Hugo Chávez.

+Hausmann views on President Donald Trump has changed significantly over the years.
+In a 2016 video that was around the 2016 election, Hausmann argued that Trump's political style resembled that of Chávez, someone she previously opposed and protested in her lifetime.
+Due to this trauma, in the following election held in 2020, she said that she voted for Joe Biden over Trump and argued that Biden is not a socialist.
+Following the 2026 capture of Maduro, she posted a video reacting to the events and suggesting actions viewers could take, while having a mixed to positive view on Trump this time around.